Rolling Log File Configuration

 - rollOnFileSizeLimit – Specifies whether to roll to a new log file when the fileSizeLimitBytes setting is reached.
 Set to true by default.
 Allowable values are true and false.

-The "Path" setting in the appsettings.json file indicates the folder in which the log files are written.
-The format of the log filename is app-YYYYMMDD.log.
-If logging rolls over to additional log files during the day, the new log files will be named app-YYYYMMDD_001.log, YYYYMMDD_002.log, etc.
+The two "Path" settings in the appsettings.json file indicate the folders in which the log files are written.
+The application and anonymization log messages are written to separate files.
+The format of the filenames is app-YYYYMMDD.log for the application logs and anonymization-YYYYMMDD.log for the anonymization logs.
+If logging rolls over to additional log files during the day, the new log files will be named, for example, app-YYYYMMDD_001.log, app-YYYYMMDD_002.log, etc.